 Coronavirus update from Chesterfield Royal Hospital

-At noon on Monday, a hospital spokesperson told the Derbyshire Times there were 19 patients with a positive diagnosis of Covid-19 – five of whom were receiving critical care.
+On Tuesday afternoon, a hospital spokesperson told the Derbyshire Times there were 38 patients with a positive diagnosis of coronavirus – six of whom were receiving critical care.

 On the same day last week, there were 44 Covid-19 patients at the Royal – eight of whom were in critical care.

 The hospital has recorded a total of 475 deaths linked to the virus.

 Another 40,954 UK cases were recorded on Tuesday.
 Last Tuesday saw 43,738 cases recorded.